 Who was Grace Hopper?
 A software tester, workplace jester, cherished mentor, ace inventor, avid reader, naval leader -- AND rule breaker, chance taker, and troublemaker.
 Acclaimed picture book author Laurie Wallmark (Ada Byron Lovelace and the Thinking Machine) once again tells the riveting story of a trailblazing woman.

-For more books for all ages about trailblazing women of science and technology, visit our STEM book section.
+For more books about trailblazing women of science and technology, visit our STEM book section.

 "Wallmark’s tone is admiring, even awestruck, describing Hopper’s skill, inventiveness, and strength of character in straightforward, accessible language, introducing a neglected heroine to a new generation of readers.
 Wu’s strong, bright digital illustrations perfectly complement the text while incorporating Hopper’s own words in a variety of bold, eye-catching pull quotes scattered throughout the pages.
 Amazing Grace indeed." -- Kirkus Reviews